russellballestrini/s3p/readme.rst

 s3p
 ###

 Use AWS S3 as a release pipeline.
-Use code to inforce process and promote releases.
+Use code to enforce process and promote releases.

 Install
 =======